dmbee/seglearn/doc/index.rst

 A set of examples illustrating the use of the different algorithms.
 It complements the `User Guide <user_guide.html>`_.

 `About seglearn <about.html>`_
 --------------------------------------

 Who we are, and how to cite us.

-See the source code repository on github: https://github.com/dmbee/seglearn

 Indices and tables